 - Developed and accredited by COPE: Centre of Perinatal Excellence

-For group bookings an invoice can be issued and course codes provided at checkout to avoid the need for individual payments.
-To arrange this, please contact email@example.com
+- For group bookings an invoice can be issued and course codes provided at checkout to avoid the need for individual payments.
+Contact email@example.com to arrange this.

 An ideal launch pad into perinatal mental health